visualengineers/glyphboard/README.md

 Enter directory and run `npm install` and follow the instruction at https://github.com/visualengineers/glyphboard-backend.

 Run `npm start` for a dev server inside the project directory.
 Navigate to `http://localhost:4200/` for the client and `http://localhost:4201/` to test the [backend](https://github.com/visualengineers/glyphboard-backend).
 The app will automatically reload if you change any of the source files, but you will have to restart manually if you change the python backend.

+### FlexiWall Websocket Connection

+To use Glyphboard with Elastic Displays, the __FlexiWallController__ class establishes a websocket connection to the tracking server instance (default address: `ws://localhost:8080/`).
+By default, the controller is disabled.
+This can be changed by setting the flag  `_isFlexiWallEnabled` in __GlyphplotComponent__.